zucaritask/heroku-buildpack-oauth2-proxy/README.md

 )
 ```

-Now, you are all set and can deploy the example application:
+Now, you are all set and can start the first deployment of your example application:

 ```console
 git push heroku HEAD:master
 ```

-You will see the buildlog for you application followed by a message about successful
+You will see the buildlog for your application, followed by a message about successful
 deployment.

-When you now navigate to your application on Heroku, following the name from the example it would
+When you now navigate to your application on Heroku (following the name from the example it would
-be at `https://ancient-woodland-33672.herokuapp.com/`, you will be prompted to login with Github.
+be at `https://ancient-woodland-33672.herokuapp.com/`) you will be prompted to login with Github.

-After successful authentication, Github will redirect you back to your applicatio and a success
+After successful authentication, Github will redirect you back to your application and a success
-message will be shown.
+page will be shown.

 For futher steps, you might want to have a look in the [configuration Section](#configuration) to
 learn about configuration options for finer grained authentication, e.g. allowing only members